gts-conqueror/Rhandum_Archive_of_Talents/README.md

 All creative rights, mechanics, systems, and written content remain the exclusive property of the author.
 You may:

-Read and discuss the material
+-Read and discuss the material

-Reference or link to this repository
+-Reference or link to this repository

 You may not:

-Copy, modify, redistribute, or republish any content
+-Copy, modify, redistribute, or republish any content

-Use these systems in any game, prototype, document, or development process
+-Use these systems in any game, prototype, document, or development process

-Incorporate any part of this work into Rush Royale or other projects
+-Incorporate any part of this work into Rush Royale or other projects

-Any commercial, developmental, or collaborative use requires a formal agreement with the author.
+-Any commercial, developmental, or collaborative use requires a formal agreement with the author.

 Final Note

 These ideas are offered in good faith and with respect for the complexity of live game balance.
 They are not prescriptions, only melodies that could be cut, softened, or rearranged entirely.
 If nothing else, let them remind us that even older instruments can still shape the rhythm of the board.